Contrary to popular belief, the location of Mozart’s grave in Vienna is not such a mystery after all. Sort of.

 Our story is still not over, though.

 First, we’ll likely never know if the marked location truly is the actual plot where Mozart was laid to rest.
 We’re assuming the 19th-century Viennese got it right.

 Second, this kind of grave was not permanent back then.
 Which means they typically dug up the bones after ten years and reused the site for a new burial.
 So even if it’s the correct grave, Mozart is probably no longer in it.

-Nobody knows what then happened to Mozart’s actual skeleton once they reused his plot.
+Nobody knows what happened to Mozart’s actual skeleton once they reused his plot.
 A skull in the hands of the Mozarteum Foundation in Salzburg is alleged to be Mozart’s, but nobody is sure – scientific tests proved inconclusive.